Iterate and Loop

 descriptions of clauses above.

-nil) from the currentiterateform, skipping the epilogue code.
-Equivalent to usingreturn-from.
+form, skipping the epilogue code.
+Equivalent to usingreturn-from

 Skips the remainder of the loop body and begins the next iteration of the loop.